 If the level of catecholamines is high, computed tomography (CT), magnetic resonance imaging (MRI), or another imaging test can help locate the pheochromocytoma.
 A test using injected radioactive chemicals that tend to accumulate in pheochromocytomas can also be useful.
 A scan is then done to see where the radioactive chemicals are.

 Genetic tests may be done, particularly if doctors suspect a genetic disease.

 Usually the best treatment is to remove the pheochromocytoma.
 Surgery is often delayed, however, until doctors can bring the tumor’s secretion of catecholamines under control with drugs, because having high levels of catecholamines can be dangerous during surgery.
 Phenoxybenzamine or a similar drug is generally given to stop hormone action.
 Once this step is accomplished, a beta-blocker can safely be given to further control symptoms.

 If the pheochromocytoma is cancerous and has spread, chemotherapy rarely cures the tumor.
 Newer chemotherapy drugs such as temozolomide and sunitinib seem to help slow the tumor’s growth.
 Treatment with radioisotopes such as metaiodobenzylguanidine (MIBG) or radioactive octreotide that target the tumor tissue can also be highly effective.
-The dangerous effects of the excess catecholamines secreted by the tumor can almost always be blocked by continuing to take phenoxybenzamine or a similar drug and beta-blockers.
+The dangerous effects of the excess catecholamines secreted by the tumor can almost always be blocked by continuing to take phenoxybenzamine or a similar drug, such as doxazosin, and beta-blockers.